StrangeBeeCorp/docs/docs/thehive/installation/deploying-a-cluster.md

 #### File storage

 File storage contains [attachments](../user-guides/analyst-corner/cases/attachments/about-attachments.md) from cases, alerts, and organizations, as well as [observables](../user-guides/analyst-corner/cases/observables/about-observables.md) of type *file*.
-These items are stored as-is.
+[All files are stored in their original form as plaintext](../../resources/security.md#database-and-storage).

 === "Using NFS file storage"